abaretta/nu.baretta.nad/README.md

 In its current state, the app requires that you enter the amplifier's IP address so it is advised to set it up to have a fixed IP address or a 'static lease' from the DHCP server.

-The app is based on Marco van den Hout's Marantz app.
+The app is based on the Marantz app by  Marco van den Hout.

 Supported flow controls: